 - Artemis Andromaxis: Her work explores the elements of language itself and the “stuff of thought”.
 Her investigations could be imagining new languages and how they would facilitate communication, or they could be manipulations of languages we are familiar with to create the unfamiliar.
 The fascination with language isn’t just in the visual realm, she taught herself how to speak Greek fluently and is currently working through other languages as well.

-- Joseph Lee: Is an author who is currently working on a number of projects.
-He will begin releasing some of his work in October 2017.
+- Joseph Lee: Is an author and graphic novelist who is currently working on three major projects.
+He will begin to release (in serial form) a crime novel in the second half of October 2017.

 The Reasons for This Collective: